 Interested interns will have the opportunity to gain exposure to rehabilitation neuropsychology at Encompass Health, Geisinger’s affiliated rehabilitation hospital.
 This setting emphasizes rapid evaluation and treatment of the various psychological and neuropsychological issues affecting patients recovering from acute illness or injury.
 Interns will conduct psychiatric diagnostic evaluations, neurobehavioral status examinations and brief neuropsychological assessments while serving as consultants to the multidisciplinary rehabilitation treatment team.
 They will also provide short-term psychotherapeutic interventions to patients experiencing acute and chronic medical problems, such as those with traumatic brain injuries, stroke, pain disorders or medical diseases (e.g., cardiovascular disease, orthopedic injuries, renal disease, COPD or autoimmune disease).
 They may have the opportunity to accompany their supervisor to multidisciplinary team meetings involving physiatry, occupational therapy, physical therapy and other allied health professions.
 The intern can expect to further develop skills in medical chart review, consultation to a multidisciplinary treatment team and appreciation of medication side effects that may be contributing to patient presentation.
 This experience allows interns to gain an appreciation of patient presentations at a more acute phase of injury/illness.

 In our experience, interns have access to far more training experiences than they can realistically take advantage of during the training year.
 There are numerous didactics and grand rounds within neurosciences and Geisinger’s other institutes that interested interns will be able to attend.
 Previous interns have had the opportunity to observe Wada procedures, deep brain stimulation surgical implantation and brain cuttings.
 There may also be opportunities to be involved in teaching medical students.
-Dr. Stewart has an active research program and previous interns have been able to participate in writing manuscripts for publication and in creating posters to be presented at national conferences.
+Previous interns have been able to participate in writing manuscripts for publication and in creating posters to be presented at national conferences.